dcodeIO/ClosureCompiler.js/README.md

 =================================================

 The all-round carefree package.
 Includes [Closure Compiler](https://developers.google.com/closure/compiler/) and a JRE built from [OpenJDK](http://openjdk.java.net).
-No dependencies, no environment variables to set, works out of the box.
+Zero dependencies, no environment variables to set, works out of the box.

--- „Stop uglifying, be a man!“
+*-- „Stop uglifying, be a man!“*

 Installation
 ------------

-Install: `npm -g install closurecompiler` (50mb)
+Install: `npm -g install closurecompiler` (~50mb, so installing globally is recommended)

 ClosureCompiler API
 -------------------